croqaz/img-db/docs/readme.md

 Flags:

-- name : the template for creating the folder and file links.
-This is a Python f string
+- name : the template for creating the folder and file links, will use the properties for each image.
+    Note: The lower-case meta are either text, or number.
+The Title-case meta are Python native objects.
 - filter='' : check [filter.md doc](filter.md)
 - exts=''   : only import images that match specified extensions.
 Eg: 'JPG, PNG'
 - limit=0   : stop after processing X limit images